Published: August 10th 2012September 23rd 2011

 For what it’s worth, miners ultimately did find more gold in the area several decades later, but they based their operations in Beatty several miles north.

 All but two of the standing buildings line what used to be Main Street.

-Downtown merchants, having learned from the fires of previous gold rush towns (see July 3rd
+Downtown merchants, having learned from the fires of previous gold rush towns [see The Western Tradition

 The roofs and interiors have fallen, but the outer shells survive.

 Second largest is the remains of a two story bank, the Cook Bank

 The largest building is the old railroad station

 Now surrounded by a fence to prevent vandalism, it was designed after a Spanish Mission [see California Coast and Open Road